O'Shea, Patrick G.

 Abstract: Terawatt x-ray free-electron lasers (XFELs) represent the frontier in further development of x-ray sources and require high current densities with strong transverse focusing.
 In this paper, we investigate the implications/potentialities of TWXFELs on generating harmonics at still shorter wavelengths and higher photon energies.
 The simulations indicate that significant power levels are possible at high harmonics of the XFEL resonance and that these XFELs can be an important coherent source of hard X-rays through the gamma-ray spectrum.
 For this purpose, we use the MINERVA simulation code, which self-consistently includes harmonic generation.
 Both helical and planar undulators are discussed in which the fundamental is at 1.5Åand study the associated harmonic generation.
 While tapered undulators are needed to reachTWpowers at the fundamental, the taper does not enhance the harmonics because the taper must start before saturation of the fundamental, while the harmonics saturate before this point is reached.
 Nevertheless, the harmonics reach substantial powers.
 Simulations indicate that, for the parameters under consideration, peak powers of the order of 180MWare possible at the fifth harmonic with a photon energy of about 41 keV and still high harmonics may also be generated at substantial powers.
 Such high harmonic powers are certain to enable a host of enhanced applications.

-We're looking for a student to work on creating light where there is darkness in the electromagnetic spectrum, specifically ultra-high power Terawatt X-ray Free-electron Lasers.
+We're looking for a student to work on creating light where darkness exists in the electromagnetic spectrum, specifically with ultra-high-power Terawatt X-ray Free-electron Lasers.

 Abstract: Interest is increasing in high-power terahertz (THz) radiation sources.
 The terminology is fluid, but researchers typically refer to frequencies ranging from about 300 GHz to 10 THz as THz radiation.
 This article describes design considerations for a compact, high-average power free-electron laser.
 At present, THz radiation is generated by a variety of mechanisms, including laser-based sources and electron-beam-based sources.
 We provide a short description of current THz source technology to give background against which to compare the present concept; however, this should not be considered a comprehensive discussion of such technologies.